-To serve, slice the loin across the grain and spoon sauce over the meat and garnish with fresh chopped thyme leaves.
+To serve, slice the loin across the grain and spoon sauce over the meat and garnish with freshly chopped thyme leaves.
 Serve with sweet potatoes and asparagus.

 Note from Christopher: Cooking times with venison are tricky.
 Recipes have to assume a time, but that time varies based on the thickness of the cut.
 A loin from a 95lb Arkansas doe is a lot thinner than the loin form a 200lb Wyoming mule deer buck.
 Since I recommend that prime venison cuts be eaten on the rare end, I would suggest erring on the short side of cooking times.
 You can always put it back in a skillet if too raw for someone’s taste.